sharayu134/Notes/Machine Lerning/2 Basics.md

 > “Supervised learning is important in ML system design because most practical ML systems—like recommendation engines, fraud detection, and search ranking—are based on supervised learning with large amounts of labeled data.”

+Absolutely!
+Let’s craft an **interview-ready breakdown** for **unsupervised learning**, just like we did for supervised.

+---

+##  "What is Unsupervised Learning?"

+**Definition (Concise):**
+Unsupervised learning is a type of machine learning where the model is trained on **unlabeled data**.
+The system tries to find hidden patterns, structures, or groupings in the data without predefined outputs.

+1. **Customer Segmentation**

+   * Input: Purchase history, browsing behavior, demographics of customers.
+   * Output: No labels, but the algorithm clusters customers into groups (e.g., high-value vs. casual shoppers).
+   * Companies then use these groups for targeted marketing.

+2. **Market Basket Analysis (Association Rules)**

+   * Input: Shopping carts with lists of items bought together.
+   * Output: Discovered patterns like “People who buy bread and butter also often buy jam.”
+   * Used for recommendation systems and store layout optimization.

+---

+✅ **Interview Tip:** After the example, you can add:

+> “Unsupervised learning is critical in ML system design because it helps when labeled data is scarce.
+It’s often the first step for understanding data structure, reducing dimensionality, or creating features that later feed into supervised systems.”

 # Classification - Supervised